What exactly is the key to a strong content marketing strategy for B2B companies?

 This doesn’t mean that the content has to be 40,000 words but longer content is preferred by search engines.
 Here’s a study conducted by Moz that supports this idea that the longer the post, the better the chances of showing up in Google or Bing for specific keywords:

 For the quantitative aspect, similar blog ideas can be separated and spread out.
 For example, a broader topic like productivity can be tackled from multiple angles while keeping each post unique and fresh.
 In doing so, there is also an SEO benefit as you can create a keyword bubble surrounding a specific topic.
-Karola Karlson calls this a content bundle, defined as:
+Hubspot calls this topic clusters.

-This strategy is a great way to grow traffic for a keyword that is important to your brands growth strategy.
-Karola talks about this approach and how it was one of the tactics that generated the most ROI amongst all content campaigns when growing from 1.6k monthly visits to 31k.
+This strategy is a great way to grow traffic for a keyword that is important to your brand’s growth strategy.

 You’ve narrowed down to an idea now, so let’s get to writing.